Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance: Methods

-This (dual) formalization reflects the fact that both invariance and robustness relate changes of high order representations to changes at the input level (Fig.\ref{fig:fig1}b).
-However, we remark that a key flexibility of SnS is that its general formalization for the distance metric in the \emph{stretch} and \emph{squeeze} objectives allows computation not only in the input pixel space, but in general intermediate representation stages $\kappa$ and $\ell$ of the network.
-This allows probing invariance (or adversarial attacks) relative to different levels of feature abstraction.
+This dual formalization reflects the fact that both invariance and robustness relate changes of high order representations to changes at the input level (Fig.~\ref{fig:fig1}b).
+However, we remark that a key flexibility of SnS is that its general formalization for the \emph{stretch} and \emph{squeeze} objectives allows computation not only in the input pixel space, but also in any intermediate representation stages $\kappa$ and $\ell$ of the network.
+This allows probing invariance (or adversarial attacks) at different levels of feature abstraction.

-For the characterization of invariance, we set this representation space at three distinct hierarchical levels within ResNet-50: (\emph{i}) $\kappa = 0$, i.e., the input pixel space (denoted \texttt{low\_level}), (\emph{ii}) a mid-level convolutional layer (1$^\mathrm{st}$ convolutional stage in layer 3, \texttt{mid\_level}), and (\emph{iii}) a deep convolutional layer (7$^\mathrm{th}$ convolutional stage of layer 4, \texttt{high\_level}).
-Our primary target units $u_\mathrm{targ}^\ell$ were chosen in the final readout layer (fully connected), as these units are typically selective for specific object categories and integrate information across the entire visual field, facilitating the interpretation of results.
-To demonstrate SnS's generalizability beyond category-selective units, we also performed optimizations targeting units within \texttt{mid\_level} and \texttt{high\_level}, which are potentially closer to biological neurons in the visual system.
+For the characterization of invariance, we set this representation space at three distinct hierarchical levels within ResNet50: (\emph{i}) $\kappa = 0$, i.e., the input pixel space (denoted \texttt{low\_level}), (\emph{ii}) a mid-level convolutional layer (1$^\mathrm{st}$ convolutional stage in layer 3, \texttt{mid\_level}), and (\emph{iii}) a deep convolutional layer (7$^\mathrm{th}$ convolutional stage of layer 4, \texttt{high\_level}).
+Our primary target units $u_\mathrm{targ}^\ell$ were chosen in the final readout layer (fully connected), as these units are selective for specific object categories, allowing us to study the invariance of the whole network to transformations of the image classes those neurons are tuned to.
+To demonstrate SnS's generalizability beyond category-selective units, we also performed optimizations targeting units within \texttt{mid\_level} and \texttt{high\_level}, which are potentially more analogous to biological neurons in the visual system.
 In these cases, the input-side distance was computed in pixel space (i.e. $k = 0$).
 For adversarial attack generation, we restricted our analysis to the configuration targeting readout layer units and defining input distance in pixel space.
-All SnS optimizations were conducted on the units of two specific instances of ResNet-50, our subject network: the standard ImageNet-pretrained model available in PyTorch \cite{NEURIPS2019_bdbca288}, and a robust counterpart generated via adversarial training with an $L_2$ perturbation norm constraint of $\epsilon=3$ \cite{robustness}.
+SnS optimizations were conducted on the units of two specific instances of ResNet50, our subject network: the standard ImageNet-pretrained model available in PyTorch \citep{NEURIPS2019_bdbca288}, and a robust counterpart generated via adversarial training with an $L_2$ perturbation norm constraint of $\epsilon=3$ \citep{robustness}.
+SnS invariances were studied also in ResNet18 and VGG16\_bn (see Section~\ref{sec:class_net_exp}) and Vision Transformers (ViT, see Supplementary Material, Section~\ref{sec:supp_ViT}).